manuelmoreale/kirby3-nestedparenthesis/README.md

-# kirby3-nestedparenthesis
+# Nested Parenthesis for Kirby 3
-A plugin that allows you to use () inside kirbytags
+A plugin that allows you to use () inside kirbytags.